anand-imcm/proteomics-ML-workflow/README.md

 - **`main.*.cpu`** : [Int] Number of CPUs needed to execute the specific task.
 Default value: `16`

+> [!NOTE]
-<span style="color:#999999; font-style:italic;">&#9432; Note:</span> We recommend that users adopt *unique Entrez Symbols* as the protein naming convention for our network analysis, although we provide an approach using the R/Bioconductor annotation package **`org.Hs.eg.db`** to map UniProt IDs to Entrez Symbols.
+> We recommend that users adopt *unique Entrez Symbols* as the protein naming convention for our network analysis, although we provide an approach using the R/Bioconductor annotation package **`org.Hs.eg.db`** to map UniProt IDs to Entrez Symbols.
+>

-The protein name mapping process handles edge cases as follows:
+> The protein name mapping process handles edge cases as follows:
+>

-- **UniProt IDs mapped to multiple Entrez symbols**:
-  All matched Entrez symbols corresponding to the same UniProt ID are concatenated using a semicolon (`;`) and later deconcatenated during network plot mapping to STRINGdb.
+> - **UniProt IDs mapped to multiple Entrez symbols**: All matched Entrez symbols corresponding to the same UniProt ID are concatenated using a semicolon (`;`) and later deconcatenated during network plot mapping to STRINGdb.
 This may occur in cases where protein complexes are composed of    subunits encoded by different genes and etc.
+>

-- **Multiple UniProt IDs mapping to the same Entrez symbol**:
-  Only the first occurrence — corresponding to the protein with the highest SHAP value for that symbol — is retained in the final dataset.
+> - **Multiple UniProt IDs mapping to the same Entrez symbol**: Only the first occurrence — corresponding to the protein with the highest SHAP value for that symbol — is retained in the final dataset.
 This may happen in cases involving protein isoforms, fusion proteins and etc.
+>

-- **UniProt IDs with no associated Entrez symbol**:
-  These entries are removed from the dataset.
+> - **UniProt IDs with no associated Entrez symbol**: These entries are removed from the dataset.
+>
+> If the static network plot is too noise to visualize clearly, an interactive version is also provided.
+By running the command Rscript InteractiveNetwork.R, an HTML file named "PPI_interactive.html" will be generated, allowing users to explore the network more flexibly and intuitively.

 ## Outputs